-Brockhill Country Park is situated on the former Brockhill Park Estate, historically linked to Saltwood Castle.
+Brockhill Country Park sits on the former Brockhill Park Estate, historically linked to Saltwood Castle.

-The recorded history of the estate dates back approximately 900 years to Norman times.
-It's likely that the area was a game estate to the castle during this time, supplying meat, fish and timber.
+It's likely the old estate was a game estate to the castle during Norman times, supplying meat, fish and timber.

 In the late 1400s, the Tournay family took over the estate.
-It was the last of their successors, William Tournay, who had the biggest impact on the estate and is responsible for a lot of what you will see during your visit.
-William died in 1903.
-His funeral was a quiet affair with only a few mourners.
-He was wrapped in his favourite horse skin and buried on the large island in the lake alongside his dog, Daisy.
+The last of their successors, William Tournay, had the biggest impact on the estate and is responsible for a lot of what you see during your visit.

-After his death the manor house - now the main building in the neighbouring Brockhill School - became known to the villagers of Saltwood as the Haunted House.
+After William's death in 1903 the manor house - Brockhill School's main building - became known to the villagers of Saltwood as the Haunted House.

 Creating the park

-The estate became the property of Kent County Council in 1947 and the park opened to the public in 1986.
+We bought the estate in 1947 and opened it to the public in 1986.